dmyersturnbull/tyrannosaurus/docs/guide.rst

 right after.
 Only two steps:

 1. Wait for the test and link-check actions to pass.
 Then, just create a new Github Release.
-2. Watch the wokflows run, the packages get published, and shields get updated.
+2. Watch the workflows run, the packages get published, and shields get updated.

 .. caution::